AlexHarker/AHarker_Externals/README.md

 - Please note that the behaviour of *descriptors~ / descriptorsrt~* may differ from earlier versions.
 - Please report any issues with the issues page on GitHub.

-Compiling
+Building using Provided Projects
 ---------

 This repositiory uses submodules.
-Make sure these are correctly cloned/updated before trying to compile.
+Make sure these are correctly cloned/updated before trying to build.
-Should you wish to compile the externals yourself you will require the following:
+Should you wish to build the externals yourself you will require the following:

 **Mac:**
 1. Xcode